RACV Logo

 Enrich

-Falconry Display: Travel to Scone Palace, the capital of the Pict kingdom, the seat of parliaments and the crowning place of Scottish kings including Macbeth.
-In the palace grounds you will be treated to a delicious morning tea accompanied by an impressive demonstration of Falconry.
+Falconry Display: In the palace grounds you will be treated to a delicious morning tea accompanied by an impressive demonstration of Falconry.
 Known as the 'sport of Kings' this ancient art has a history that dates back almost 4,000 years.

 Afterwards, continue to Edinburgh, on arrival visit a local distillery to learn how famous Scottish Whiskey is produced.
 One of the most architecturally beautiful cities in the world, Edinburgh has been Scotland’s capital since the 15th century.